elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/introduction.md

 - Elixir is built on top of the Erlang virtual machine, and therefore inherits _decades_ worth of stability and scalability.
 - Concurrency is at the heart of Elixir.
 Instead of getting faster processors, computers these days are getting processors with more cores.
-That means that we need to write our programs in such a way that allows them to be distributed across multiple cores so that our programs can outperform our competitors.
-As an example, you can compare the latest [13-inch Macbook Pro models](http://www.apple.com/shop/buy-mac/macbook-pro/13-inch) with dual-core processors with
+That means we need to write our programs in such a way that allows them to be distributed across multiple cores so our programs can outperform our competitors.
+As an example, compare the latest
+  [13-inch Macbook Pro models](http://www.apple.com/shop/buy-mac/macbook-pro/13-inch)
+  with dual-core processors with
   [15-inch Macbook Pro models](http://www.apple.com/shop/buy-mac/macbook-pro/15-inch)